24th August 2021 (Original message sent)

 Teachers can use this book as an informative and fun tool by utilising the ‘Thoughtful Questions’ pages.
 It shares dyslexic struggles and strengths to raise awareness and acceptance of this learning difference all while boosting a child’s self confidence.
 It’s realistic in that it recognises everyone has different interests and abilities and encourages children to think about what they’re great at.
 Every classroom needs this book.

 You will be proud to have this displayed on your bookshelf, in your therapy clinic, classroom or home.
-I’m a Dyslexic Superhero is endorsed by the Australian Made Campaign and is licenced to use the Australian Made logo.
+I’m a Dyslexic Superhero is endorsed by the Australian Made Campaign and is licensed to use the Australian Made logo.